gregversteeg/bio_corex/readme.md

 Also note that CorEx can find different local optima after different random restarts.
 You can run it k times and take the best solution with the "repeat" option.

+Warning: in recent experiments on gene expression that contained lots of zero counts, we got bad results.
+(The paper had removed columns that included zero counts.)
+I'm not sure what the underlying cause is (bad data versus some issue that CorEx has with zero-inflated data), but I strongly recommend removing columns/genes with lots of zeros.

 ### Troubleshooting visualization
 To get the visualization of the hierarchy looking nice sometimes takes a little effort.
 To get graphs to compile correctly do the following.